CoolGuy75562/png-parser/README.md

 Supports all valid color types and bit depths, but support for interlacing and ancillary chunks is not implemented yet.

-My goal for this project is to understand the png format before moving on to writing a programme to decode jpeg files, which has a much less trivial compression algorithm.
+My goal for this project is to understand the png format before moving on to writing a programme to decode jpeg, which has a much less trivial compression algorithm.

 Complete details about the png format can be found here: http://www.libpng.org/pub/png/spec/1.2/PNG-Contents.html